vkbo/novelWriter.io/source/download/code_signing.rst

 ============

 This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.
-For more informations, see :ref:`main_about_policy`.
+For more information, see :ref:`main_about_policy`.